Scientific Minds — Set 2

 Correct Answer: C. Shanti Swarup Bhatnagar

-Shanti Swarup Bhatnagar was the first director-general of the Council of Scientific and Industrial Research (CSIR).
-He was instrumental in building a network of national laboratories across the country.
-The prestigious award for science in India is named after him.
+• **Shanti Swarup Bhatnagar** = He was the first director-general of the Council of Scientific and Industrial Research (CSIR). • **National laboratories** — He was instrumental in building a network of national laboratories across the country. • 💡 Wrong-option analysis: Vikram Sarabhai: known as the 'Father of the Indian Space Program'; Homi J. Bhabha: known as the 'Father of the Indian Nuclear Program'; Satish Dhawan: former Chairman of ISRO, known for his contributions to fluid dynamics.

 Which Indian-born scientist shared the 2009 Nobel Prize in Chemistry for his studies on the structure of the ribosome?